 How the Scale Works

 Unfortunately, this procedure was not very reliable and completely subjective.
-Nowadays, human tasters are spared and a new process called HPLC, or High-Performance Liquid Chromatography, measures the number of capsaicinoids (capsaicin) in parts per million the pepper contains.
+Nowadays, human tasters are spared, and a new process called High-Performance Liquid Chromatography (HPLC) measures the number of capsaicinoids (capsaicin) the pepper contains in parts per million.
 The American Spice Trade Association (ASTA) uses HPLC and then assigns an ASTA Pungency Unit as a measurement of the heat detected.
-These units are then converted into SHU—1 ASTA unit is equal to 15 Scoville Units.
+These units are then converted into SHU—1 ASTA unit is equal to 15 Scoville units.

 Although the current method of measuring chili pepper heat is much more reliable than the previous technique, there is still room for variation.
 The conditions in which the pepper grows will affect the level of spice in the pepper; so if the same type of pepper was grown in different types of soil with varying amounts of sunlight, the amount of capsaicin will differ.
 There is also some question on the accuracy of the conversion of from ASTA units to SHU.